timhill-iress/xplanFieldRevealer/docs/index.md

 ![after](./after.png "After")

-## Setup instructions
+## Setup instructions for user

-There are two mechanisms for setting up the Xplan Field Revealer:

-* [Bookmarklet instructions](./bookmarklet.html) for users that just want it to work, and want to be more in control.
+[Bookmarklet instructions](./bookmarklet.html) for users that just want to find field names.
 The JavaScript code will only run when you click on the bookmarklet.
-This option is the recommended options for the majority of users.

-* [Tampermonkey instructions](./TamperMonkey.html) for developers that may wish to contribute to improving this project.
-This provides a mechanism to update and improve the JavaScript code.
+## Setup instructions  for developers that may wish to contribute to improving this project

+[Tampermonkey instructions](./TamperMonkey.html) provides a mechanism to update and improve the JavaScript code.

 Both options allow for auto-updating.
 I feel this is the best option for most users, although I'm considering a bookmarklet that doesn't update for users that would rather know what code is being run in their browser.